kanugurajesh/Restaurant/README.md

 Welcome to the Restaurant Application!
 This application allows you to explore the menu, reserve seats, and seamlessly integrates with Google Maps for an enhanced dining experience.

+## Features

+### 1. Menu Exploration
+- Browse through a diverse menu with a wide range of delicious dishes.
+- View detailed descriptions, prices, and images for each menu item.

+### 2. Reservation System
+- Easily reserve seats for your desired date and time.
+- Receive instant confirmation and updates on your reservation status.

+### 3. Google Maps Integration
+- Find the restaurant location effortlessly using Google Maps integration.
+- Get directions and discover nearby points of interest.

+### 4. Virtual Environment Setup
+- Simplified steps to set up a virtual environment for project isolation.
+- Ensure smooth deployment and avoid conflicts with other Python projects.

+### 5. Database Management
+- Perform migrations to set up and manage the database.
+- Keep your data organized and efficiently retrieve information.

+### 6. Customizable Port Configuration
+- Run the application on a default port (8000) or specify a custom port for flexibility.
+- Easily adapt to your preferred environment and configurations.

+### 7. Fedora Compatibility
+- Step-by-step guide for setting up the virtual environment on Fedora.
+- Ensure a smooth installation process on Fedora-based systems.

 ### Prerequisites
 1. python installed on your machine(3.8+)